wolflegend99/nas-rl/README.md

 ### Despcription
 Neural Architecture Search poses a problem for Deep Learning.
 We use a Reinforcement Learning method to solve this issue, with multiple worker agents.
 The approach uses multiple DDPG agents, which are run by a controller and treats the environment of the dataset as a input to work on.

-- Model 1: variable number of nodes, fixed number of hidden layers
+- Model: variable number of nodes, fixed number of hidden layers
-- Model 2: variable layers, variable number of nodes but same in each hidden layer

 ```
 Framework: PyTorch